Identifying Quality

 Grades are a way of classifying the quality of Panama hats, which is done with reference to the quality and fineness of the straw used and the weaving of the hat.
 The finer the straw and the weaving, the lighter and more comfortable the hat will be; however, one common aspect is that they all share an indicator for the quality of the weave.

-The word system describes the grading in words such as Fino and Super Fino (Fine and Super Fine).
-This system is a grading for top quality weaved hats and used in reference to Montecristi hats where superior Panama hats are made.
+The adjective system describes the grading in words such as "Fino" and "Super Fino" (Fine and Super Fine).
+This two class grading system is often used for hats made in Montecristi, Ecuador.

 In meeting the weavers, some say “10 hebrons” or 10 threads.